TheiloT/MVA-DSNeRF/README.md

 This step is necessary only when you want to run on your data.

+First, make sure you have `mogrify` linux command installed.

-First, place your scene directory somewhere.
+Then, place your scene directory somewhere.
 See the following directory structure for an example:
 ```
 ├── data
 │   ├── fern_2v